 The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service, community service and school store in the special revenue funds.
+The District accounts for its food service, community service, school store, and student/school activities in the special revenue funds.